Do I have to descale my appliance?

 Yes.
 Descaling is an important part of the maintenance of your appliance.
 You should descale your appliance at least:

-You can contact your waterboard for more information about your faucet water.
+You can contact your waterboard for more information about your tap water.
 If your appliance starts producing more steam, this can be an indication of scale building up in your appliance.

 Descaling will take half an hour to an hour to complete.
 Go through the following steps:

-- Fill the water tank with vinegar, or follow the instructions on the package of your liquid descaler.
+- Fill the water tank with white vinegar or follow the instructions on the package of your liquid descaler.